Fort Ti

 Fort Ti is a 1953 American 3-D Western film directed by William Castle, and starring George Montgomery and Joan Vohs.
 Written by Robert E. Kent, the film is the first Western to be released in 3-D and the first 3-D feature to be released in Technicolor by a major studio.
 Fort Ti was distributed by Columbia Pictures in the United States.

 The film is set in 1759 at Fort Ticonderoga during the French and Indian War.

 Premise

-As war is raging across 18th-century colonial America, a band of famed native fighters join British forces for an assault on a French stronghold.
+As war is raging across 18th-century colonial America, a band of famed native fighters joins British forces for an assault on a French stronghold.